Children Report Increased Exploitation, Teenage Pregnancies in Ebola-Affected Sierra Leone

 - Strengthen the health system, providing additional qualified staff, especially for rural clinics that have been abandoned by personnel fearing Ebola.

-- Stop child labour and exploitation—and thereby reduce teen pregnancies—by sensitizing parents and providing livelihoods to poor families in order to protect girls from transactional sex.
+- Stop child labor and exploitation—and thereby reduce teen pregnancies—by sensitizing parents and providing livelihoods to poor families in order to protect girls from transactional sex.

 For more information on Save the Children’s Ebola response, please visit http://www.savethechildren.org/ebola